 Do you have a favorite sport?
 I do and it’s baseball.
 There is a reason baseball is America’s favorite past time.
 It’s on-the- edge-of- your- seat, biting your fingernails exciting!
 If I could watch baseball 24 hours a day, life would be complete.
 Actually, I have “Memorable Moments in Baseball” recorded on my DVR.
 I think I’ll watch it right now and get in the baseball spirit, even though baseball season is months away!

-View all our articles about sentence types.
+View all our articles about the 4 types of sentences.